<< Previous wine Next wine >>

-VINIFICATION AND AGEING: After harvest, the skins mix with the unfermented juice for five days at 45F.
+After harvest, the skins rest with the unfermented juice for five days at 45F.
 This pre-fermentation “cold soak” enhances the wines aromas, color and flavor.
 Once fermentation has taken place, the Tempranillo skins spend another 10 days in tanks to extract all beneficial color and tannins.
 Subsequently 50% of the wine is aged for 2-3 months in 3 year old French oak barrels and 50% in stainless steel tanks.
-The oak regiment helps oxygenate the wine, promoting softer tannins, and a better integration and balance of all vinous components without imparting oak flavor.
+The oak regimen helps oxygenate the wine, promoting softer tannins, and a better integration and balance of all components without imparting oak flavor.

 The fifteen vineyard parcels that go into the making of this great expression of Rioja Alta are located in two distinct towns, Briones and Arenzana, both sited at approximately 568 meters (1,865 ft.) elevation.
 In Briones, the soils are thin red clay and sandy.
 In Arenzana the soils are sandy with alluvial sediment.
 The climate conditions of this area are very beneficial to wine growing.
 The average temperature from April-October is 61.5F with 18.3 inches of yearly rainfall.
 The moderately warm days and cool nights of this Continental Atlantic climate forces the grapes to ripen slowly, resulting in wines that show brighter aromas and more fruit flavors.

 Brilliant ruby.
 Lively aromas and flavors of juicy red fruits and peppery spices, plus a sweet hint of mocha.
 Shows good lift and energy and no rough edges.
 Subtle tannins give shape to a tangy, persistent finish that leaves a raspberry note behind.-- Josh Raynolds